InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/Adding New Sources.md

 *Dev environment*

 - Was the integration test in staging/dev first?
+Make sure multiple people verify this, or utilize your curernt QA process that is in place.

 *Data validation*
 - are row counts and data types consistent with expectations?